nextflow-io/training/docs/basic_training/modules.md

 }
 ```

-You can choose which pipeline runs by using the `entry` flag:
+You can choose which workflow to run by using the `entry` flag:

 ```bash
 nextflow run hello.2.nf -entry my_pipeline_one